-On certain road conditions, it may be useful to retard the intervention of the traction control system TCS during acceleration. vehicle The Mud/Snow function allows greater engine power and more during wheel spin TCS operation.
+On certain road conditions, it may be useful to retard the intervention of the traction control system TCS during acceleration. vehicle The Mud/Snow function allows greater engine power and more wheel spin during TCS operation.
 This function may be helpful to set the vehicle in motion on iced roads, for example.